Dr. Jodi M. Duke

 Fairfax, VA 22030

 Dr. Duke is an Associate Professor in the Division of Special Education and disAbility Research.
 She is also the Academic Program Coordinator of the Autism Spectrum Disorders Graduate Program.

 Dr. Duke received a B.S. in Elementary Education from University of Michigan, a M.S. in Special Education from Johns Hopkins University, and an Ed.D. in Special Education from Johns Hopkins University.
-Her research focuses on postsecondary transition and college supports for individuals with Autism Spectrum Disorder and other disabilities.
+Her research focuses on transition, well-being and mental health supports for neurodiverse college students.